 - To prepare the donuts, whisk together the flour, baking powder, ginger, cinnamon, and salt in a medium bowl.
 In a separate bowl, whisk together the butter, egg, and vanilla.
 Stir in the molasses and coconut sugar.
 Alternate between adding the flour mixture and the milk, beginning and ending with the flour mixture, and stirring just until incorporated.
 (For best results, add the flour mixture in 3 equal parts.)
 Transfer the batter to a large zip-topped bag, and snip off one corner.

-- Lightly coat the cavities of the donut maker with nonstick cooking spray.
+- Coat the cavities of the donut maker with nonstick cooking spray.
 Pipe the batter into the cavities, filling each to the rim.
 Close the lid, and bake for 5-6 minutes, or until barely firm to the touch.
-Immediately transfer to a wire rack to cool, and repeat with any remaining batter.
+Immediately transfer to a wire rack to cool, and repeat with any remaining batter (and recoat the cavities with nonstick cooking spray before adding the remaining batter).

 - To prepare the glaze, stir together the yogurt, coconut sugar, and maple syrup in a small bowl until the coconut sugar has dissolved.
 Dip each donut into the glaze, and return to the wire rack to let the glaze set.